alphagov/notifications-python-client/README.md

 #### `template_type`

-If omitted all messages are returned.
-Otherwise you can filter by:
+You can filter by:

 * `email`
 * `sms`
 * `letter`

+You can omit this argument to ignore this filter.

 #### `status`

-If omitted all messages are returned.
-Otherwise you can filter by:
+You can filter by:

 * `sending` - the message is queued to be sent by the provider.
 * `delivered` - the message was successfully delivered.